5.1 surround sound: History

+The first system with digital 5.1 surround sound was Dolby Digital in 1992 with Batman Returns, followed by DTS in Jurassic Park in 1993, and SDDS with Last Action Hero in 1993.
+Kodak and Optical Radiation Corporation introduced Cinema Digital Sound (CDS) in 1990 with Dick Tracy, but it had no analog backup and after failing on opening day it was phased out shortly thereafter.

+Tomlinson Holman built a four-channel panner in 1982 for Return of the Jedi using parts from his earlier Apt/Holman preamplifier.
+It was extended to 5.1 by Sound Workshop (with proper credit) and SSL in its 5000 Series (with no credit).
+The console included ABCDEF channels: respectively, A left, B right, C centre, D left rear, E right rear, F bass.

 When digital sound was applied to 35 mm release prints, with Batman Returns in 1992, the 5.1 layout was adopted.
 The ability to provide 5.1 sound had been one of the key reasons for using 70 mm for prestige screenings.
-The provision of 5.1 digital sound on 35 mm significantly reduced the use of the very expensive 70 mm format.
-Digital sound and the 5.1 format were introduced in 1990, by Kodak and Optical Radiation Corporation, with releases of Days of Thunder and The Doors using the CDS (Cinema Digital Sound) format.
+The provision of 5.1 digital sound on 35 mm significantly reduced the use of the more expensive 70 mm format.

 5.1 digital surround, in the forms of Dolby Digital AC-3 and DTS, started appearing on several mid-1990s LaserDisc releases, among the earliest being Clear and Present Danger and Jurassic Park (the latter having both AC3 and DTS versions).
 Many DVD releases have Dolby Digital tracks up to 5.1 channels, due to the implementation of Dolby Digital in the development of the DVD format.
-In addition, some DVDs have DTS tracks, with most being 5.1 channel mixes (a few releases, however, have 6.1 “matrixed” or even discrete 6.1 tracks).
+In addition, some DVDs have DTS tracks, with most being 5.1 channel mixes (a few releases, however, have 6.1 "matrixed" or even discrete 6.1 tracks).
 Blu-ray and digital cinema both have eight-channel capability which can be used to provide either 5.1 or 7.1 surround sound.
 7.1 is an extension of 5.1 that uses four surround zones: two at the sides and two at the back.

-A system of digital 5.1 surround sound was also used in 1987 at the Parisian cabaret the Moulin Rouge, created by French engineer Dominique Bertrand.
-To achieve such a system in 1985, a dedicated mixing console had to be designed in cooperation with Solid State Logic, based on their 5000 series, and dedicated speakers in cooperation with APG.
-The console included ABCDEF channels: respectively, A left, B right, C centre, D left rear, E right rear, F bass.
-The same engineer had already developed a similar 3.1 system in 1973, for use at the official International Summit of Francophone States in Dakar.

 Application

 Channel order

 The order of channels in a 5.1 file is different across file formats.
-The order in WAV files is (not complete) Front Left, Front Right, Center, Low-frequency effects, Surround Left, Surround Right.
+The order in WAV files is (not complete) front left, front right, center, low-frequency effects, surround left and surround right.